Xutong-Qiu/CMSC421-Group6-Project/README.md

   * There's no convention for the name of predicates.\
 FOPL example: Ex(X) like(X,cat) & like(X,dog)

+### Parser setup
+To run the parser, you have to install two libraries: nltk and pattern.
+They can be found on Google.
+> pip install pattern
+The import command in the parser headline is:
+> from pattern.en import pluralize, singularize
+Use the following import command if not work:
+> from pattern.text.en import pluralize, singularize
+You also need to run the following once to download necessary data for nltk.
+> nltk.download('punkt')
+> nltk.download('averaged_perceptron_tagger')
 ### String to FOPL Converter
   Use regular expression to match the string.

 ### coreClasses.py